outaagunga/documentation/strategy-forex.md

 **Conditions:**

-* Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), within any rolling 4-bar window, BBWidth must increase on at least 2 bars relative to their immediately preceding bars, and no single bar contributes more than 50% of the cumulative BBWidth increase measured from the final squeeze bar to the current bar.
+* Expansion is valid if, within a rolling window of L bars after a squeeze (e.g., L = 5), within any rolling 4-bar window, Normalized BBWidth must increase on at least 2 bars relative to their immediately preceding bars, and no single bar contributes more than 50% of the cumulative Normalized BBWidth increase measured from the final squeeze bar to the current bar.
 * Directional bias is established once price close is above ((UpperBand + LowerBand) / 2) for bullish bias or bearish bias, for at least 2 of the last 3 bars in the expansion window
 * The squeeze before expansion must have lasted for at least 4–8 bars, indicating meaningful volatility compression rather than noise
 * Confirmation requires directional band separation, defined as the leading band moving away from the middle band for at least 2 bars.
 Simultaneous divergence is optional and has no effect on trade validity